Lukas-Malthe-MSc/orbit/README.md

     class Y1 red;
 ```
 ## Installation and Setup
+As of the time of writing the Orbit repository has changed to Isaac Lab.
+This means that the installation and setup documentation on the Orbit website is changed since this was forked.
+We don't remeber the exact steps to set up the environment nativly.

-It is recommended to use the docker setup by initializing the docker:
+This means that the only option for is to use the docker setup by initializing the docker:

    ```bash
    docker/container.sh start